-We produce new climate impact projections that leverage quasi-experimental estimates while accounting for changes in the spatial correlation of cereal productivity.
+Our second contribution is to show how to produce climate impact projections that leverage quasi-experimental estimates and account for changes in the spatial correlation of cereal productivity without imposing the full structure of quantitative trade models.
 Prior quasi-experimental studies project increased dispersion in various economic outcomes across countries (Dell, Jones and Olken, 2012; Burke, Hsiang and Miguel, 2015).
-We show that incorporating spatial linkages leads to a 20% greater increase in the inequality of welfare from cereal consumption by the end of the twenty-first century.
-Notably, a projection that omits the change in spatial correlation considerably understates the climate-driven welfare losses for most countries in Africa because these countries jointly experience larger productivity losses.
+In Section 5, we show that incorporating spatial correlation leads to a 20% greater increase in the inequality of welfare from cereal consumption by the end of the twenty-first century.
+Notably, a projection that omits the change in spatial correlation considerably understates the climate-driven welfare losses from cereals for most countries in Africa because these countries jointly experience larger productivity losses.
 While these projections are not literal forecasts of future climate impacts because they abstract from adaptation, migration, and other possible responses, they demonstrate how one can extend quasi-experimental research designs to examine the consequences of spatial interdependence.
-In doing so, this paper brings the quasi-experimental approach to climate-change impacts conceptually closer to recent structural analyses of the spatial distribution of economic activity under climate change (Brock, Engström and Xepapadeas, 2014; Desmet and Rossi-Hansberg, 2015; Conte et al., 2021; Cruz and Rossi-Hansberg, 2021; Nath, 2021; Krusell and Smith, 2022).
+In particular, our statistical projection that incorporates spatial effects captures 91% of the increase in the variance of welfare predicted by a quantitative trade model.
+In doing so, this paper brings the quasi-experimental approach to climate-change impacts conceptually closer to recent structural analyses of the spatial distribution of economic activity under climate change (Brock, Engström and Xepapadeas, 2014; Desmet and Rossi-Hansberg, 2015; Conte et al., 2021; Cruz and Rossi-Hansberg, 2023; Nath, 2025; Krusell and Smith, 2022).

 This paper connects studies of environmental determinants of economic outcomes to the literature on economic geography.
 Local environmental conditions alter economic activity by influencing factor productivities, human capital accumulation, and institutional quality (Bloom and Sachs, 1998; Easterly and Levine, 2003; Nordhaus, 2006; Bleakley, 2007; Nunn and Puga, 2012).
 We explore how local economic outcomes depend on environmental conditions elsewhere via trade.
 Generally, countries with better access to trading partners have higher incomes (Head and Mayer, 2004; Redding and Venables, 2004).
 Our results link the distribution of the gains from trade to the spatial correlation of productivities.
 The most closely related study of global agricultural trade is by Costinot, Donaldson and Smith (2016), who examine the consequences of climate change using a model of international trade and an agronomic productivity forecast.
 While we focus on the spatial correlation of absolute advantage, they focus on changes in comparative advantage and within-country crop switching.
-While they employ agronomic forecasts to predict changes in trade flows, we investigate the trade effects of historical variation in agricultural productivities.
+While they employ agronomic forecasts and a nested-CES model to predict changes in trade flows, we empirically investigate how trade flows respond to changes in the spatial correlation of productivities using quasi-experimental variation.